-On today’s date in 1928, Canada’s Post Office Department (now Canada Post) introduced the country’s first airmail stamp, which was a five-cent denomination (Scott #C1) depicting two winged figures alongside a globe.
+On today’s date in 1928, Canada’s Post Office Department (now Canada Post) introduced the country’s first airmail stamp, a five-cent denomination (Scott #C1) showing two winged figures alongside a globe.

 INAUGURAL AIRMAIL STAMP

-According to the Canadian Aerophilatelic Society (CAS), the Post Office Department began budgeting for airmail services in 1927.
+The Post Office Department began budgeting for airmail services in 1927, according to the Canadian Aerophilatelic Society (CAS).

 “It began with experimental service between Montreal and Rimouski, designed to connect with trans-Atlantic steamers, and to speed up mail to and from Europe.
-This was soon followed by additional services, mainly to points that were cut off during winter,” reads the CAS website.
+This was soon followed by additional services, mainly to points that were cut off during winter,” reads an article published on the CAS website.

 “No extra charge was made for initial air mail services.
 No official cachets were produced for these early services, although mail prepared by dealers with unofficial cachets can be found.
 The Post Office did not begin providing cachets until 1928.”

-According to the CAS, post office flights were divided into two types in 1928—”airmail services,” which provided a faster service than regular airmail, and “air stage services,” which carried all its dispatches to a point that was difficult to reach be other means.
+Post office flights were divided into two types in 1928—”airmail services,” which provided a faster service than regular airmail, and “air stage services,” which carried all its dispatches to a point that was difficult to reach by other means, adds the CAS article.